Advisory

 -

-Call CPIB’s hotline at 1800-376-0000* for assistance to verify the authenticity of such calls purported to be from the CPIB.
-You can also check the legitimacy of suspicious messages, phone numbers and website links via the ScamShield app.
+Call CPIB’s hotline at 1800-376-0000* for assistance to verify the authenticity of such messages, phone numbers and website links purported to be from the CPIB.
+You can also check via the 24/7 ScamShield Helpline at 1799 or the ScamShield app.

 -